Skip to main content

 Where do I file a personal injury lawsuit in Folsom?

 Personal injury lawsuits in Folsom are typically filed in the Sacramento County Superior Court.
-Small claims cases (under $10,000) can be filed in Small Claims Court.
-Your Folsom attorney will determine the appropriate venue based on where the accident occurred, where the defendant resides, and the amount of damages sought.
+Small claims cases may be filed in Small Claims Court if they fit the claim limits and rules.
+An independent Folsom attorney can evaluate venue based on where the accident occurred, where the defendant resides, the parties involved, and the amount of damages sought.
+A Folsom reader should connect this answer to the incident location, first treatment date, and any insurance communication that could narrow the claim too early.
+A useful file check is to pair the body-shop supplement with the settlement-readiness filter before treating this as a generic injury question.

 What is the legal process for a personal injury case in Folsom?